videojs/http-streaming/README.md

 ### Object as Source

-VHS not only accepts a source URL as the source, but also provides a method to sidecar a pre-parsed manifest object as the source.
-This is useful for cases where the manifest has already been downloaded (to prevent another request), to manipulate the manifest object before passing it along to VHS, or for testing a specific case. *Note* that this is an advanced use-case, and may be more fragile for production environments, as the schema for a VHS object and how it's used internally are not set in stone and may change in future releases.
+VHS not only accepts a URL as the source, but also has an option to provide a pre-parsed manifest object as the source.
+This can be useful for specific use-cases, e.g., when the manifest has already been downloaded (to prevent another request), to manipulate the manifest object before passing it along to VHS, or for testing a specific case. *Note* that this is an advanced use-case, and may be more fragile for production environments, as the schema for a VHS object and how it's used internally are not set in stone and may change in future releases.

-The option to provide a sidecar manifest object is `manifestObject`, and may be used as
+The option to provide a manifest object is `manifestObject`, and may be used as follows:
-follows:

 ```javascript
 var player = videojs('some-video-id');